Manning Asset Management

 Operational – risk that operational matters adversely impact the Fund.

-Counterparty – risk that external parties (including service providers engaged by third party lenders) fail to perform their financial or non financial obligations.
+Counterparty – risk that external parties (including service providers engaged by counterparties) fail to perform their financial or non financial obligations.

 Investors should, before deciding to invest, read the Information Memorandum and seek independent advice.